MuthuHere/iOS-EggTimer/README.md

 The timer will give you an alert once it is boiled.

-There is three types of eggs
+There are three types of eggs we have!
 ## 1. Soft
 ## 2. Medium and
 ## 3. Hard.